vatsalsinghkv/easy-fix/README.md

 ### Features

-- Data Fetching
-  App fetches the relevant issues from api.
+- **Data Fetching:** App fetches the relevant issues from api.
-- Pagination
-  App renders the specific number of issues per page.
+- **Pagination:** App renders the specific number of issues per page.
-- Filter
-  App fetches the required issues according to the selected language.
+- **Filter:** App fetches the required issues according to the selected language.

 ### Work Flow